typora/support.typora.io/_posts/tips/2022-02-02-Offline-Activation.md

 ## Precondition

-It requires Typora ≥ [1.1.0-dev](https://typora.io/releases/dev), and you will need another computer with network connection to download the activation token.
+You will need another computer with network connection to download the activation token.

 Please notice that, offline-activation is only prepared for the case that Typora cannot access to our activation server successfully.